sanchi1004/Cybersecurity-AI-Blockchain-Dashboard/README.md

 "ganache"
 ```

-Run on local terminal and save the "Available Accounts" and CORRESPONDING "Private Keys" generated
+Run on local terminal and save the "Available Accounts" and "Private Keys" generated

 ### Deploy the Smart Contract

+> Open Remix, create `CyberLog.sol`, compile with Solidity `^0.8.0`.
+>
-- Open Remix, create `CyberLog.sol`, compile with Solidity `^0.8.0`. *Note: IT WONT WORK WITH THE LATEST COMPILER OF SOLIDITY.*
+> *Note: IT WONT WORK WITH THE LATEST COMPILER OF SOLIDITY.*

 - Connect Remix to your local Ganache server and then deploy.
 - Copy the deployed contract address into `contract_address.txt`.
 - Export ABI from Remix and save as `contract_abi.json`.